 Location of the projects

-In the north of South Africa lies the ‘Lowveld’ of Limpopo with the town of Phalaborwa.
+In the north of South Africa lies the “Lowveld” of Limpopo with the town of Phalaborwa.
 After many years of sponsor and volunteer activities in Cape Town, Teachers for Africa is now closely involved in the South African Lowveld.
 It had been a wish for a long time to be able to also make a positive impact in this part of the country.
 Teachers for Africa works closely with local organizations that also work towards the development of the local community of Phalaborwa.
-And by working together we all know especially what is needed.
+And by working together we all know what the local community needs.

 Demographic and economic background of the area

-There are around 150.000 people living in and around the municipality of Ba-Phalaborwa, mostly in traditional communities and townships.
+There are around 150.000 people living in and around the municipality of Ba-Phalaborwa, mostly in traditional communities and shanty towns (locally known as townships).
 The population is predominantly black (93%) and mainly lives from mining and tourism.
 Unfortunately unemployment and poverty are very high in these communities.
-The region has an unemployment rate of almost 47% and Limpopo is in fact the poorest province in South Africa.
-Many people with a job hardly make enough money to provide for their family.
+The region has an unemployment rate of almost 47% and Limpopo is in fact the second-poorest province in South Africa.
+Many people with a job still hardly make enough money to provide for their family.